How to Prepare for a Business Analyst Performance Review

 Take some time to reflect back on your year.
 What were the highlights and lowlights?
 What are you especially proud to have accomplished?
 Looking back over your business analyst experiences can help you see how far you’ve come during the year.
 It can also help pull together what might seem like scattered experiences into a common theme, helping you identify how to move forward.

-One mistake I see many business analysts make is to focus just one what they did that was “special.”
+One mistake I see many business analysts make is to focus just one what they did that was “special,” and discount the updates they made to their business analysis skills and expanded ways they contributed to organizational initiatives.
 In reality, oftentimes our best work and accomplishments stands out in our fundamental responsibilities.
 Keeping a project journal can really help make this task easier each year.

 Step 2.
 Identify Questions to Ask During Your Performance Review